ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ##### (ii) Delete

-On receiving a  request to delete a Holiday List with the input parameters (code) the system updates the is_deleted flag to true in the Holiday DB against the code received  as per the below steps
+On receiving a  request to delete a Holiday List with the input parameters (code) the system updates the is_deleted flag to true in the Holiday Database against the code received  as per the below steps
 1. Validates if all required input parameters have been received as listed below for each specific request
    * location_code - character (36) - Mandatory
    * holiday_date - date - Mandatory